 Manufacturers: Glashütte Limburg, Glashüttenweg 1, 65549 Limburg an der Lahn, Germany.
 BEGA Gantenbrink-Leuchten, Menden, Germany.

 Other versions: This Glashütte Limburg bubble glass garden wall lamp exists in several colours and sizes.
 The biggest version uses 4 E27 light bulbs and the glass globe is ∅ 45 cm / 17.71”.
 The smallest version has 1 E27 light bulb.
-It was also made as a street lamp and a lighting pole garden lamp.
+A street lamp and a lighting pole garden lamp also exists.

 Spare parts can still be ordered for these wall lamps.
 They can be used inside or outdoors (IP 44 – splash proof).
 (2018)

 Pulegoso: (Italian – the slang term “Pulega” = bubble) Glass with a rough surface, opaque or semi translucent, formed by tiny bubbles obtained with special devices (baking soda, oil,…) typical of the twenties and attributed to Napoleon Martinuzzi.